 TCA Cross is not painful at all.
 Each tiny amount of TCA placed in each acne scar feels like a tiny sting.
 There is no need for any topical numbing cream with this procedure.

 Most patients have between 5 and 7 days of downtime after the procedure.
 Strict skin care and sun avoidance need to be maintained after TCA Cross.
 Some patients can experience redness or hyperpigmentation for several weeks after treatment.

 What should I do post-op after TCA Cross?

-Use of SPF 50 or higher every day, hats, and direct sun avoidance are all essential to have the best cosmetic results.
-Emollients are used several times a day to allow the skin to heal properly after the procedure.
-Avoid being overheated, excessive exercise, avoid hot tubs, saunas, and steam rooms or excessively hot showers, in the first 3 days after treatment.
+Use of SPF 50 or higher daily, hats, and direct sun avoidance are all essential to have the best cosmetic results.
+Emollients are used several times daily to allow the skin to heal properly after the procedure.
+Avoid being overheated, excessive exercise, and avoid hot tubs, saunas, steam rooms, or excessively hot showers in the first 3 days after treatment.
 Regular home skin care products can be resumed once your skin returns to normal.
-Avoid picking, scrubbing, or exfoliating the skin after the procedure, to prevent acne scarring.
+Avoid picking, scrubbing, or exfoliating the skin after the procedure to prevent acne scarring.
 Avoid electrolysis, waxing, or any hair removal for the area for at least 2 weeks after your treatment.

 Can I do TCA Cross at home?

 No. TCA Cross uses a very high medical-grade acid that only physicians like Dr. Green are licensed to use, requiring expert skill and knowledge to use effectively and safely.
 Serious and damaging side effects may result from improper TCA cross technique, including hyperpigmentation, hypopigmentation, and scarring.
 For this reason, it is always recommended to have TCA cross and other acne scar treatments with an experienced board-certified dermatologist, such as Dr. Green in NYC.

 What are the side effects of TCA Cross?